-Additionally, IDEA, Part B (611) Grant funds are used by LEAs to provide CEIS for children age 3 through grade 12, particularly but not exclusively children in those groups who were significantly overidentified and who are not currently identified as needing special education and related services and children with disabilities.
-The provision of CEIS may not be limited to children with disabilities.
-Additionally, IDEA, Part B (611) Grant funds are used by LEAs to provide CEIS for age 3 through grade 12.
+Additionally, IDEA, Part B (611) Grant funds are used by LEAs to provide CEIS for students in kindergarten through grade 12 currently not identified as needing special education.
 Annually, data is analyzed by the State Education Agency for all LEAs, including charter schools and state-operated programs, to determine if they have Significant Disproportionality.
-If an LEA has Significant Disproportionality, they are mandated to use 15 percent of their IDEA allocation (PRC 049 and 060) for CEIS.
+The regulation requires local educational agencies (LEAs) determined to have significant disproportionality as described under 34 CFR §300.646(b)(2)(d) to reserve the maximum amount of federal funds (15 percent) under section 613(f) of the Act to provide comprehensive coordinated early intervening services.
+The LEA may use funds reserved to serve children age 3 through grade 12, particularly, but not exclusively, children in those groups who were significantly overidentified, who are not currently identified as needing special education and related services, and children with disabilities.
+The provision of CCEIS may not be limited to children with disabilities.
+The LEA must identify and address the factors contributing to the significant disproportionality in its CCEIS plan within its VI-B Grant application.
 LEAs that do not have Significant Disproportionality may choose (permissive users) to use up to and including 15 percent of their IDEA allocation (PRC 049 and 060) for CEIS.
 For LEAs mandated to provide CEIS, 15 percent of their IDEA allocation is calculated and transferred from PRC 060 to PRC 070.
 Funds must remain (27 months) in PRC 070 for CEIS.
 LEAs that are "permissive users", submit a form designating the amount of funds (not to exceed 15 percent of their IDEA allocation) to be transferred from PRC 060 to PRC 070.
-Prior to January 14 during that fiscal year, an LEA can request in writing that all or a portion of available funds be transferred back to PRC 060 from PRC 070.
+Prior to January 14 during that fiscal year, an LEA can request in writing that all or a portion of available funds be transferred back to PRC 060 from PRC 070. -A plan must be submitted in the NC Comprehensive Continuous Improvement Plan (CIPP) system

-IDEA, Part B (619) Grant funds are used to initiate or expand special education and related services to children with disabilities who are 3, 4, and those 5-year-old children who are not eligible for public kindergarten.
+IDEA, Part B (619) Grant funds are used to initiate or expand special education and related services to children with disabilities who are 3, 4, and those 5-year-old who are not yet 6 prior to December 1 child count.